How to Pay a Credit Card Bill

 Cons

-• The best way to use a credit card is to pay your bill in full every billing cycle.
-You have a grace period between the last day of the billing cycle and the bill's due date, and if you pay in full during this time, you won't pay interest—you're basically using your credit card for convenience and perhaps earning rewards in the process.
+It's best to pay off your bill in full every billing cycle to benefit your credit score and avoid paying interest charges.
+You have a grace period between the last day of the billing cycle and the bill's due date, and if you pay in full during this time, you won't pay interest—you'll simply use your credit card for convenience and perhaps earn rewards in the process.

 The Bottom Line